Brazil's top court suspends impeachment of Rousseff

 BRASILIA Brazil's Supreme Court suspended impeachment proceedings against President Dilma Rousseff until it rules on the validity of a secret ballot that stacked a congressional committee with opponents seeking to oust the leftist leader.

-The ruling provided respite for Rousseff as she struggles to survive splits in her ruling coalition and fend off the effort to unseat her as well as dealing with a severe recession and a widening corruption investigation at state-run oil company Petrobras that has implicated many of her allies.
+The ruling provided respite for Rousseff as she struggles to survive splits in her ruling coalition and fend off the effort to unseat her.
+She is also dealing with a severe recession and a widening corruption investigation at state-run oil company Petrobras that has implicated many of her allies.

-Rousseff is not under investigation in the kickback scandal but her former point man in the Senate, Delcidio Amaral, in jail for allegedly obstructing the Petrobras probe, has agreed to cooperate with prosecutors.
-That could lead to new revelations involving her ruling Workers' Party (PT).
+Rousseff is not under investigation in the kickback scandal.
+But her former point man in the Senate, Delcidio Amaral, who is in jail awaiting trial on charges of obstructing the Petrobras probe, has agreed to cooperate with prosecutors.
+That could lead to new disclosures involving her ruling Workers' Party (PT).

 The decision by a Supreme Court judge late on Tuesday stopped the creation of the impeachment committee until the country's top court rules on Dec.
 16 whether the secret ballot was valid.